petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 * `timeSeries`: can contain any derived time traces averaged onto trial e.g. temperature.
 Use nan values for undefined trials.
 * `processinginfo`: a struct with information about how the .mat file was generated including the name of the function, version, date and parameters.

 Any other field can be added to the struct containing trial-specified data.
 The `trials.behavior.mat` files should be stored in the basepath.
+Trialwise data should live in this container, while trial-intervals can be stored in other behavior structs.

 ## Data containers
 The data is organized into data-type specific containers, a concept introduced by [buzcode](https://github.com/buzsakilab/buzcode):